 After blocking the line, a toilet is pulled up inside the house as a slab observation point.
 From here, water is run from a faucet in the house to fill the entire sewer system up to slab level.
 Water levels are then monitored for around 20-30 minutes afterwards.

 If the water level doesn’t drop, congratulations – chances are you don’t have a leak!
-On the other hand, if the technician notices a drop in the water level, it’s probable there’s a leak present – the bigger the drop, the bigger the supposed leak is which may signal foundation problems or the need for leveling.
+On the other hand, if the technician notices a drop in the water level, it’s probable there’s a leak present – the bigger the drop, the bigger the supposed leak is which may signal foundation problems or the need for leveling

 From there, the technician will need to determine where exactly the leak is coming from before tackling the repair.
+How much?
+We’ll get to the average plumbing pressure test cost below.

 Great – How do I Know if I Need a Hydrostatic Plumbing Test?